williamg/williamg.github.io/_posts/2015-03-19-my-life-at-cmu.markdown

 pattern of routineness is inevitable; or at least I haven't found a solution.
 This semester is pretty much the same except I have a lot more work.
-Great Theoretical Ideas for Computer Scientists (15-251) is, according to many, one of the most challenging CS courses students are required to take at Carneige Mellon; I easily dedicate 6-10 hours per week just working on the homework not to mention attending lectures and "homework writing sessions." (don't ask...)
+Great Theoretical Ideas for Computer Scientists (15-251) is, according to many, one of the most challenging CS courses students are required to take at Carnegie Mellon; I easily dedicate 6-10 hours per week just working on the homework not to mention attending lectures and "homework writing sessions." (don't ask...)